-For centuries people have been searching for the most effective method of removing unwanted body hair.
-Ancient Egyptians used pumice stones, beeswax or sugar, the Romans made creams and had tiny flint razors and the Persians gave us threading.
-Many of these methods are still in use today, albeit in a more refined way, but they all have their drawbacks, the main ones being excessive discomfort and a lack of permanence.
+For centuries, people have searched for better ways to remove unwanted body hair.
+Ancient Egyptians used pumice stones, beeswax and sugar.
+Romans made creams and used tiny flint razors.
+Persians introduced threading.
+Many of these methods are still around in more refined forms, but the same weaknesses remain.
+They can be uncomfortable and the results rarely last for long.

 Are Six Sessions of Laser Hair Removal Enough?

-Laser hair removal uses heat to destroy the hair’s follicle, preventing it from developing any new hairs.
-The colour within the hair shaft – the melanin, absorbs light from the laser, and much like a black tee shirt getting hot in the sun, heats the hair all the way to the follicle.
+Laser hair removal uses heat to damage the hair follicle and reduce its ability to produce new hairs.
+The pigment in the hair shaft, known as melanin, absorbs light from the laser and, much like a black T-shirt warming up in the sun, carries that heat down towards the follicle.

-Each hair goes through three phases of growth, and every one can be at a different phase.
+Each hair moves through three growth phases and every follicle can be at a different stage at the same time.
 These stages are:

-• Anagen – this is when the hair is growing with the root firmly attached to the follicle.
-This phase produces the best results for laser hair removal and can last for two to three weeks
+- Anagen – this is the active growth phase, when the root is still firmly attached to the follicle.
+It usually gives the best response to laser hair removal and can last for two to three weeks

-• Catagen – the hair becomes detached from the follicle and is naturally shed.
-As the hair isn’t connected to the follicle, the laser lacks a direct path delivering a less effective result
+- Catagen – the hair starts to detach from the follicle and is naturally shed.
+Because the connection is weakening, the laser has a less direct route and results are usually less effective

-• Telogen – this is the follicle’s dormant phase, and depending on the individual, can last for several days or stretch on for many months
+- Telogen – this is the follicle’s resting phase and, depending on the individual, it can last from several days to many months

 How to Prepare For a Laser Hair Removal Appointment?

-There are a number of things you can do to ensure your hair removal process goes smoothly, and your salon will explain their preferred method of preparation.
+There are several things you can do to help your treatment process go smoothly, and your salon will usually explain how they prefer you to prepare.

-• Avoid plucking, waxing or using depilatory creams – because these methods remove both the shaft and root of each hair, the heat from the laser cannot pass down the hair and destroy the hair’s follicle, preventing regrowth
+- Avoid plucking, waxing or using depilatory creams – these methods remove the hair shaft and the root, which means the laser has nothing to target inside the follicle

-• Shave the area to be treated – the night before your appointment, remove the hair with a sharp safety razor.
-This allows the laser to penetrate the follicle directly, producing a far superior result
+- Shave the area to be treated – the night before your appointment, shave the area with a clean, sharp razor.
+This helps the laser focus on the follicle beneath the skin rather than surface hair

-• Apply a non-perfumed moisturiser – ensure your skin is moisturised and supple prior to your appointment; however, avoid using creams on the day itself
+- Apply a non-perfumed moisturiser – keep your skin well moisturised in the lead-up to treatment, though it is usually best to avoid creams on the day itself

-• Wear loose, comfortable clothing – to minimise any post-treatment discomfort, choose natural fabrics, such as cotton or silk
+- Wear loose, comfortable clothing – to reduce any post-treatment sensitivity, choose soft, breathable fabrics such as cotton or silk

 What to Expect at a Laser Hair Removal Appointment?

-Your clinician should explain every stage of the process to you, giving you a chance to ask any questions you may have.
+Your clinician should talk you through each stage of the process and give you the chance to ask anything you want before treatment begins.

-However, many salons are seeing the benefits of using highly advanced laser machines, such as the Nu Trilaze Plus which can remove lighter hairs just as effectively as dark.
+That said, many salons now use highly advanced systems such as the Nu Trilaze Plus which can also treat lighter hairs far more effectively than older equipment.

 Undressing